joaocarvalhoopen/LTSpice_on_Linux_Ubuntu__How_to_install_and_use/README.md

    by Gilles Brocard <br>

-## References on installing LTSpice
+## References on installing LTspice

 * ```daniw/ltspice.sh``` - install ltspice on ubuntu (arch commented) <br>
   Note: I use this info but updated it and modified it. <br>